 Are you or someone you know struggling with addiction?

 When you take your Wellbutrin as prescribed, you will develop a dependence on the medication.
 This isn’t concerning and doesn’t mean you are addicted—it’s simply the body’s natural adaptation to the presence of Wellbutrin.
-When you abruptly stop taking bupropion, you may experience Wellbutrin withdrawal symptoms, also known as antidepressant discontinuation syndrome.
+When you abruptly stop taking it, you may experience Wellbutrin withdrawal symptoms, also known as antidepressant discontinuation syndrome.
 These may include mood swings, insomnia, nightmares, and body aches.

 What is Wellbutrin Withdrawal?